MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 ![Diagram of retention flow for Teams chat and channel messages](../media/teamsretentionlifecycle.png)

+For the two paths in the diagram:

 1. **If a chat or channel message is edited or deleted** by the user during the retention period, the original message is immediately copied (if edited) or moved (if deleted) to the SubstrateHolds folder.
-The message is stored there until the retention period expires and then the message is permanently deleted on the day the retention period expires.
+The message is stored there until the retention period expires and then the message is permanently deleted within 24 hours.

-2. **If a chat or channel message is not deleted** and for current messages after editing during the retention period, the message is moved to the SubstrateHolds folder after the retention period expires.
+2. **If a chat or channel message is not deleted** and for current messages after editing, the message is moved to the SubstrateHolds folder after the retention period expires.
 This action takes up to seven days from the expiry date.
-When the message is in the SubstrateHolds folder, it is then permanently deleted within one day.
+When the message is in the SubstrateHolds folder, it is then permanently deleted within 24 hours.

+> [!NOTE]
+> Messages in the SubstrateHolds folder are searchable by eDiscovery tools.
+Until a message is permanently deleted (in the SubstrateHolds folder), messages remain searchable by eDiscovery tools.

 When the retention policy is retain-only, or delete-only, the content's paths are variations of retain and delete.

 ### Content paths for retain-only retention policy

 1. **If a chat or channel message is edited or deleted**: A copy of the original message is immediately created in the SubstrateHolds folder and retained there until the retention period expires.
-The message is permanently deleted from the SubstrateHolds folder on the day the retention period expires.
+Then the message is permanently deleted from the SubstrateHolds folder within 24 hours.

 2. **If the item is not modified or deleted** and for current messages after editing during the retention period: Nothing happens before and after the retention period; the message remains in its original location.

 ### Content paths for delete-only retention policy

 1. **If the message is not deleted** during the retention period: At the end of the retention period, the message is moved to the SubstrateHolds folder.
 This action takes up to seven days from the expiry date.
-Then the message is permanently deleted from the SubstrateHolds folder within one day.
+Then the message is permanently deleted from the SubstrateHolds folder within 24 hours.

-2. **If the item is deleted by the user** during the period, the item is immediately moved to the SubstrateHolds folder where it is permanently deleted within one day.
+2. **If the item is deleted by the user** during the period, the item is immediately moved to the SubstrateHolds folder where it is permanently deleted within 24 hours.

 ## Skype for Business and Teams interop chats